cse110-fa21-group23/cse110-fa21-group23/source/doc.md

       - Added function for clear checkboxes button and updated it on RecipePage.
       - Removed id for clear-checkboxes button - don't think it is necsessary.
       - Updated functions for tap mode and bookmark.

+      - Renamed the variable main to container in RecipePage.js to avoid confusion with mainDiv.